t0mtee/MMModernControllerOverhaul/README.md

 # Majora's Mask: Recompiled Modern Controller Overhaul Mod

-__IMPORTANT: If you have issues with the Attack button glyph showing, it is due to a recomp bug itself where mod priority doesn't affect hook execution order.
+__IMPORTANT: If you have issues with the Attack button glyph showing, it is due to a bug with recomp itself where mod priority doesn't affect hook execution order.
 I know that Arrow Tweaks has this issue when combined with this mod.
 To fix it, you need to open the Arrow Tweaks (or whichever other mod) nrm file, rename a file in the archive, then rename it back to the original name.
 This'll be fixed in Z64Recomp 1.2.1.__

 A Zelda64Recomp mod, built with cross-mod compatibility in mind, that aims to overhaul the HUD and UI surrounding the game's control scheme in order to align it as closely as possible with modern controllers.